Lodges and Glamping

 The ferry ride to San Juan Island is fun for the kids.
 Photo Credit: Catherine Parker

-San Juan Island doesn’t have stop lights and there’s a 45 mph speed limit across the island.
+There’s a 45 mph speed limit across the island.
 Adventurous families could bike around the island.
-In Friday Harbor, there are several bike shops for rentals and find a bike tour operator as well.
+In Friday Harbor, there are several bike shops for rentals and find bike tour operators as well.

 Tour The Whale Museum